tedconf/error_pages/readme.md

 This code generates static error pages (404, 500, etc.) for use on TED websites.

-## Deployment
+## Usage

-The fully generated static pages can be found in this repository's `dist` folder.

-Copy/deploy them to your own app however seems appropriate.
+Static HTML error pages can be found in this repository's [`dist`](https://github.com/tedconf/error_pages/tree/master/dist) folder.
+Copy these files to your own application by the method that seems most appropriate to you.

-## Development
+## Contributing

 ### Prerequisites